Li Ching (actress): Career

 In 1967, her performance in Susanna, her first modern romantic drama, received critical acclaim which further solidified her reputation.
 Following that, Shaw Brothers carefully planned her rise to stardom, producing a series of new films for her that consistently broke box office records.

-In the early 1970s, Li Ching's film Have Sword, Will Travel - besides the actors Ti Lung and David Chiang - ranked as the 6th highest grossing film of the year; and by 1969, she had appeared in more than 20 films.
-Except for a 6 month break in 1969 due to a fractured left leg.
-Li Ching was almost constantly filming, completing numerous Huangmei opera movies.
-During her time at Shaw Brothers, she appeared in around 50 films, including Chang Cheh’s Dead End, King Eagle, and The New One-Armed Swordsman.
-She was also considered one of the “ Top 10 Actress in Hong Kong Cinema ”, and became one of the most sought-after actresses in both Hong Kong and Taiwan.
+In the early 1970s, Li's film Have Sword, Will Travel - beside the actors Ti Lung and David Chiang - ranked as the 6th highest grossing film of the year; and by 1969, she had appeared in more than 20 films.
+Except for a 6-month break in 1969 due to a fractured left leg, Li was almost constantly filming, completing numerous Huangmei opera movies.
+During her time at Shaw Brothers, she appeared in around 50 films, including Chang Cheh's Dead End, King Eagle, and The New One-Armed Swordsman.
+She was also considered one of the "Top 10 Actress in Hong Kong Cinema", and became one of the most sought-after actresses in both Hong Kong and Taiwan.

-At the end of 1976, Li Ching ended her 13-year relationship with Shaw Brothers and began working as a freelance actress, travelling between Hong Kong and Taiwan.
-She also co-founded the “Changtian Company” with director Lo Ma and starred in their debut film, The Chase.
+At the end of 1976, Li ended her 13-year relationship with Shaw Brothers and began working as a freelance actress, travelling between Hong Kong and Taiwan.
+She also co-founded the Changtian Company with director Lo Ma and starred in their debut film, The Chase.
 Li eventually announced her retirement as an actress in 1983, after appearing in more than 60 films.